Top 10 Health Benefits Of (Kadukkai/Harde/Haritaki) With Uses & Side Effects

 Haritaki is an amazing herb that can be helpful in treating hair loss problems.
 It is rich in vitamins and minerals like Vitamin C, iron, manganese, selenium, copper etc., which is helpful in hair growth.
 It can be used in many ways such by eating, applying powder on hair or using haritaki hair oil.

 How to use: Take a cup of coconut oil in a pan and add 3 haritaki pods and heat it.
 Once it turns brown, with outer shell cracks turn off the flame, let it be cool and store in a glass bottle.
-Apply this oil regularly to prevent from dandruff and lice infection.
+Apply this oil regularly to prevent dandruff and lice infection.

-Haritaki powder has a natural laxative property that can be helpful to those people to solve this problems.
+Haritaki powder has a natural laxative property that can be helpful to those people to solve this problem.
 Regular consumption of natural laxatives like haritaki can benefit in constipation and it is also rich in fiber that can benefit the overall health.

 9. Diabetes :